Our people

 Ellen Murphy

-Ellen is the Managing Lawyer of LACW’s crime practice and is an Accredited Criminal Law Specialist.
-She joined LACW in 2023, bringing with her over 10 years’ experience in the criminal law sector.
+Ellen is LACW’s Principal Legal Officer, a position she has held since May 2024.
+Ellen joined LACW in 2023 as its Managing Lawyer – Crime, bringing with her over 10 years’ experience in the criminal law sector.
 Prior to joining LACW, she worked at Victoria Legal Aid where she was most recently Deputy Managing Lawyer of the Indictable Crime Team.
 She has previously worked as a criminal lawyer in private practice, as an associate to a Judge of the County Court in the criminal division and has experience working and volunteering across the Community Legal Centre sector.
 She has represented victim/survivor witnesses giving evidence at public hearings during the Royal Commission into Institutional Responses to Child Sexual Abuse.
 She is a compassionate and dedicated advocate for her clients and brings extensive experience across a range of criminal law matters, with particular skills representing clients in complex indictable crime matters.

-Ellen holds a Master of Laws (Criminal Law and Forensics).
+Ellen holds a Master of Laws (Criminal Law and Forensics), and is an Accredited Specialist in Criminal Law.

 Mary Paterson